 Further east from the center of Avellino, you’ll quickly come across some familiar names – Mastroberardino, Feudi di San Gregorio, as well as a good handful of lesser-known names (i.e. less historical); some good wines (and people!) to be found, nonetheless.

 Have some extra time?
 Travel just a bit to the northeast, and you’re in Taurasi.
 And while I don’t find the village of Taurasi anything particularly engaging, I do genuinely love the wines grown just outside the village proper (read: pull off the road and have a picnic lunch in the vineyards!).

 So the next time you’re in Naples, get out of Naples!
-Head to the countryside and the dozens of great wineries not very far away.
+Head to the countryside and the dozens of great wineries a short drive (~45 minutes) away.